 Bertie Carvel On Stage - Theater Credits, Bio and Tickets

 Robert Hugh Carvel was born on September 6, 1977 in Marylebone, London, England.
-He is a Tony Award nominee and a 2-time Olivier Award-winning actor, best known for originating the role of Miss Trunchbull in both the West End and Broadway premieres of Matilda The Musical, as well as leading roles in British TV series such as "Doctor Foster" and "Jonathan Strange & Mr Norrell" and the role of Bamatabois in the 2012 film adaptation of "Les Misérables."
+He is a Tony and 2-time Olivier Award-winning actor, best known for originating the role of Miss Trunchbull in both the West End and Broadway premieres of Matilda The Musical, as well as leading roles in British TV series such as "Doctor Foster" and "Jonathan Strange & Mr Norrell" and the role of Bamatabois in the 2012 film adaptation of "Les Misérables."

 Carvel attended University College School in London and went on to study English at the University of Sussex.
 He trained as an actor at the Royal Academy of Dramatic Art, graduating in 2003, and has worked extensively on the UK stage ever since.
 His early West End and off-West End credits include Revelations at the Hampstead Theatre (2003), Victory?
 A Musical Drama For Peace at the Donmar Warehouse (2004), the title roles in Macbeth at the Union Theatre (2004) and Faustus at the Etcetera (2005), Rose Bernd and Professor Bernhardi at the Arcola Theatre (2005), The Pride at the Royal Court Theatre (2008), Parade at the Donmar Warehouse (2008), and Rope at the Almeida Theatre (2009).
 For his acclaimed performance as Leo Frank in Parade he received an Olivier Award nomination (in the category of "Best Actor in a Musical") in 2008.
 He also appeared in the National Theatre productions of Coram Boy (2005-7), The Life of Galileo (2006), and The Man of Mode (2007).